Battle of Britain museum in Bentley Priory approved

 The rooms of Bentley Priory's Grade II-listed mansion house will now be open to the public for the first time in 80 years.

-The museum is intended to pay respect to the Battle of Britain's RAF pilots, of whom Winston Churchill said: "Never in the field of human conflict was so much owed by so many to so few."'Courage and sacrifice'
+The museum is intended to pay respect to the Battle of Britain's RAF pilots, of whom Winston Churchill said: "Never in the field of human conflict was so much owed by so many to so few."

 Bill Stephenson, leader of Harrow Council, said: "This decision will mean the spiritual home of the few is preserved for all.